arananet/clockpatch/README.md

 It's the most common clock patch spread around.
 The idea is that the clock signal from R217 comes into the 74F04 as *1A*, goes inverted out as *1Y* which in turn feeds *4A*, *5A* and *6A*.
 Each gate inverts the signal again (i.e. it has the original value) and outputs it as *4Y*, *5Y* and *6Y* into the respective clock paths.

-This basically strengthen the signals (no resistors) and isolate them from going backwards.
+This basically strengthens the signals (no resistors), delays them (by the 74F04's gate delay times two, around 7ns) and isolate them from going backwards.
 Works well usually only for Falcons without accelerated bus.

 **Interesting discovery: if you have installed *PowerUp 2* or another CPU speeder, the wire from *4Y* doesn't go directly to *R222*'s pad but to the PU2 box instead (where the CPU clock is doubled when PU2 is active).
 From there it goes to *R222*'s pad.
 However, with the *CT60(e)* this seems to break things, perhaps because of the wire length.
 Removing this detour not only made the CT60e boot straight away (before I had to boot into 030 mode first) but also solved a [mysterious overheating problem](http://www.atari-forum.com/viewtopic.php?f=97&t=31461) of the 74F04.**